 While there are various options for putting little to no money down when you’re buying a home, you can also get cash back at closing through a special first-time homebuyer program from New Home Gurus.

-Once you’ve chosen your dream home in Houston, Fort Worth, Dallas, or, our program lets you work with experienced Realtors® who will advise and guide at every step moving forward, from drafting an offer through closing.
+Once you’ve chosen your dream home in Houston, Fort Worth, Dallas, or anywhere in Texas, our program lets you work with experienced Realtors® who will advise and guide at every step moving forward, from drafting an offer through closing.

-Upon closing on your new home, we’llwith you, meaning that you can expect to get back an average of $4,500 to $12,000 when you close on your new home!
+Upon closing on your new home, we’ll split the homebuyer’s commission with you, meaning that you can expect to get back an average of $4,500 to $12,000 when you close on your new home!

 Find Out How Much Cash You’ll Get Back at Closing